slowjams/Pro-ASP.NET-Core-Identity/zzzz4-Intro to IdentityServer.md

 */
 ```

-7.  `https://localhost:7184/signin-oidc` is handled by `AuthenticationMiddleware` (e1) in ClientApp, then `OpenIdConnectHandler.HandleRequestAsync()` then its base handler `RemoteAuthenticationHandler.HandleRequestAsync()` (OpenIdConnectHandler, o flag, this is where `https://localhost:5001/connect/token` endpoint get called with auth code (o3.2) to get access token and id token).
+7.  `https://localhost:7184/signin-oidc` is handled by `AuthenticationMiddleware` (e1) in ClientApp, then `OpenIdConnectHandler.HandleRequestAsync()` then its base handler `RemoteAuthenticationHandler.HandleRequestAsync()` (OpenIdConnectHandler, o flag, this is where `https://localhost:5001/connect/token` endpoint get called with auth code generated previously (o3.2) to get access token and id token).
 Note that idp's `TokenEndpoint` retrieve "who is the user that this ClientApp represents for" info based on the auth code clientApp pass (check ac flag,  note that idp has assoicate with users and auth code in the beginning when user is redirected to sign in idp in the first time ).
 The id token is validated in ClientApp, part of this validation is calculating the hash from the access token to see if it mathches the `at_hash` value in the id token, so access token takes part in the validation procedure of the identity token.
 If validation checks out, then a `ClaimIdentity` is created from the id token.  **Client calls `Context.SignInAsync()` with this id-token-based ClaimIdentity to create 'user-to-client' cookie** (o5.0) before redirecting users to its original request e.g home/index
 Note that cookie can be:

 **A**: `AuthenticationTicket` is created from id token, and since id token doesn't userinfo such "user = Emma" claim (note that **user-to-idp** cookie always contains "user = Emma" claim, since user signs in on IDP's end), so this **user-to-client** cookie won't have any user info claims such as "name", "role" etc